GWartelle/DivvyBikesCaseStudy/README.md

 As mentionned above, this data analysis was done as part of Google's [Data Analytics Certificate Cursus](https://www.coursera.org/professional-certificates/google-data-analytics).

-So I would like to thank [Google](https://www.coursera.org/instructor/google-career-certificates) for creating such an impressive course, and also [Coursera](https://www.coursera.org/) for providing such an amazing content to the world.
+So I would like to thank [Google](https://www.coursera.org/instructor/google-career-certificates) for creating such an impressive course, and also [Coursera](https://www.coursera.org/) for providing so much amazing content to the world.

 And of course I would like to thank you for taking the time to read through all this !
 I wish you the best 😁